InfoSecInnovations/chainsmith-recon/docs/future-ideas/future-improvements.md

 `GET /api/v1/scan`.
 Once a second feature flag needs advertisement, lift this into a standalone `/api/v1/capabilities` endpoint so clients fetch flags once at page load instead of reading them off a scan response.

+---

+## Phase 56 — Component Modularization (deferred items)

+Phase 56 is complete (see `completed/phase56-component-modularization.md`).
+These items were explicitly deferred out of the phase and are not yet scheduled.

+### Swarm `on_critical` parity
+The launcher enforces per-check `on_critical` (check value wins, prefs suite-level fallback only), but the **swarm execution path was never wired** for this.
+Distributed check execution still uses the old coarse behavior.
+Bring the swarm path to parity with the launcher's per-check `on_critical` + transitive `skip_downstream` DAG handling.

+### `parameters.wordlist_file` config override
+Phase-17 Wave 2 externalized payload/wordlist data files (DNS wordlist,
+endpoint/injection lists) with an inline fallback, but Waves 1/3 never added a **config override** to point a check at an alternate data file.
+Add `parameters.wordlist_file` (and peers) so operators can swap data files via `config.yaml`/env without code changes.

+### Strict env for agent/advisor/gate params
+Strict env validation (`CHAINSMITH__<CHECK>__<PARAM>`, hard startup error on unknown/uncoercible) is **check-root-only** today — checks are the lone `ConfigResolver`/knob consumer.
+Extend to a future `CHAINSMITH__<AGENT>__<PARAM>` scheme if agents/advisors/gates gain an env-overridable knob layer.

+### `verifier` agent
+A dedicated verifier agent type was scoped but not built.
+Revisit when there's a concrete need for an automated observation/finding verification component beyond the existing advisors.

+### Advisor YAML/env back-compat shim
+Advisors moved their sub-config into per-advisor `config.yaml` (Phase 56.11).
+If any external/legacy consumers depended on the old advisor config location/env vars, add a back-compat shim.
+Not needed unless such a consumer surfaces.

+### Comment-preserving `config.yaml` writes (ruamel)
+The save-as-default write path (`PUT /api/v1/checks/{name}/config`, 56.17) uses PyYAML, which **does not preserve header comments** in `config.yaml`.
+If comment churn from save-as-default becomes a pain, switch the write path to `ruamel.yaml` for round-trip comment preservation.

+### Re-enable a disabled check from the WebUI
+The 56.15/56.17 "Show disabled checks" toggle is **display-only by design** — it surfaces disabled checks but cannot re-enable them.
+Adding a write path to flip `enabled: true` from the launcher UI is deferred (it would write `config.yaml`, same caveats as save-as-default).